 The virus most often enters the body through the mouth or nasal cavities when the cat comes into contact with infected blood, saliva, or urine.
 Subsequently, the virus multiplies in the pharynx.
 If the ensuing immune response is effective, the infection will be eliminated.
 Otherwise, viremia (presence of the virus in the blood) will set in, and then the virus will multiply in the lymphoid tissues.
 Again at this stage, there may be a clearance of the virus if an adequate immune response develops.
 Subsequently, if the virus is not eliminated, it will invade the bone marrow where it will multiply and infect the white blood cells and blood platelets which will be released into the circulation.
 When it has infected the salivary and lacrimal glands as well as the bladder, the cat will excrete the virus via their secretions.
 Without being eliminated from the body, it can also remain confined in the various tissues of the body and not be present in the blood for indefinite periods.
 The cat is then said to be a latent carrier.
 During stress or illness, it can become transiently viraemic.

 Infected cats may show non-specific signs such as fever, loss of appetite, and depression.
 These are generally related to the very recent presence of the virus in the blood.
 Weakness and anorexia can also be caused by anemia or malignancy.
 Additionally, symptoms of recurrent infections such as weight loss, diarrhea, and runny nose and eyes are often seen when the virus is persistently present in the blood.
-Depending on the organs and tissues affected, more specific symptoms will be apparent.
+More specific symptoms will be apparent depending on the organs and tissues affected.

 During the physical examination, depression, weakness, and poor physical condition may be noted due to immunosuppression, chronic infections, or cancer.
-Lymph nodes may be enlarged, anemia may cause pale mucous membranes, decreased neutrophil count may cause signs of generalized infection, and decreased blood platelet count may be responsible for bleeding.
-The presence of a mass in the chest can cause the cat to have difficulty breathing.
-Less frequently, symptoms related to anemia caused by the destruction of red blood cells by the immune system, kidney damage, and joint damage may be noted.
+Lymph nodes may be enlarged; anemia may cause pale mucous membranes, decreased neutrophil count may cause signs of generalized disease, and reduced blood platelet count may be responsible for bleeding.
+A mass in the chest can cause the cat to have difficulty breathing.
+Less frequently, symptoms of anemia caused by the destruction of red blood cells by the immune system, kidney damage, and joint damage may be noted.
 Bone abnormalities and neurological deficits may also be present.

 Basic tests such as blood profiles can reveal changes that may be non-specific and/or associated with bone marrow infection.
-A urinalysis may be completely normal or may show the presence of opportunistic infections and proteins.
+For example, a urinalysis may be completely routine or may show the presence of opportunistic infections and proteins.
 With chest X-rays, a lump can sometimes be seen as well as the accumulation of fluid around the lungs.

 There are serological tests that can diagnose feline leukemia more directly.
 These are the ELISA (Enzyme-Linked ImmunoSorbent Assay) test and the IFA (Immunofluorescent Antibody) test.
 The first test detects free virus antigen in blood while the second detects antigen in infected white blood cells and blood platelets.
 A positive result in the latter test indicates that bone marrow cells are actively producing the virus.

 When we want to know if a cat has contracted the virus, we first perform the ELISA test.
 It is a rapid screening test done in the clinic and is inexpensive.
-When we test negative in a healthy cat, we are pretty sure it does not have leukemia because the test can detect the presence of very small amounts of antigens in the blood.
+When we test negative in a healthy cat, we are pretty sure it does not have leukemia because the test can detect the presence of tiny amounts of antigens in the blood.
 On the other hand, the test sometimes produces false positives (the test claims that the cat has leukemia when it is not true).
-That is why, when we face a positive result, we are going to want to confirm it with the IFA test (blood test carried out in an external laboratory).
-In the event of a positive result for the latter, we then have the virtual certainty that the cat has leukemia.
+That is why, when we face a positive result, we will want to confirm it with the IFA test (blood test carried out in an external laboratory).
+If a positive result for the latter, we then have the virtual certainty that the cat has leukemia.

-In the case of a latent carrier, both the ELISA test and the IFA test will be negative.
-To detect the virus, it will then be necessary to make bone marrow cultures.
+In the case of a latent carrier, both the ELISA and the IFA tests will be negative.
+To detect the virus, making bone marrow cultures will then be necessary.

 Following the acquisition of the virus, the infection may either regress or progress.
-Normally, the infection can regress if the virus has not invaded the bone marrow.
+Usually, the condition can regress if the virus has not invaded the bone marrow.
 Full recovery can then be expected.
-During a progressive infection, the cat will be persistently viraemic and therefore likely to develop one or other of the diseases caused by leukemia.
+During a progressive infection, the cat will be persistently viraemic and, therefore, likely to develop one or other diseases caused by leukemia.
 When an asymptomatic cat has a positive IFA test result or a cat with compatible symptoms tests positive for any of the tests, it is considered to have a persistent infection.
-Within 4 years, 90% of these cats will be dead but their quality of life during this period is often excellent.
+Within 4 years, 90% of these cats will be dead, but their quality of life during this period is often excellent.
 There are even some cats that seem to live longer than expected even though their ELISA test is persistently positive.
 The prognosis for cats that develop lymphoma, leukemia, and bone marrow abnormalities is poor.

 How Long Can A Cat Live With Feline Leukemia